| At work last week, I got a headache. I walked

 The aspirin began to dissolve immediately and within

-was completely broken down into a fine powder at the bottom of the glass.
+the one minute markwas completely broken down into a fine powder at the bottom of the glass.

 This is the best performance I was to see in the entire experiment.